Sonrisas

 that seldom sneak into their eyes.

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-Pat Mora has used imagery in this poem such as “suits, quick beige smiles”, “that seldom sneak into their eyes” and “they scold one another.”
+For example, “suits, quick beige smiles”, “that seldom sneak into their eyes” and “they scold one another.”

-- Personification: Personification is to give human qualities to inanimate objects or ideas such as laughter, smile and eyes have been presented as having life and emotions of their own.
+- Personification: Personification is to give human qualities to inanimate objects or ideas, such as laughter, smile and eyes are presented as having life and emotions of their own.
 The poet has personified them.

 Poetic and literary devices are the same, but a few are used only in poetry.
 Here is the analysis of some of the poetic devices used in this poem.